partthhs/javabasics/README.md

 -Area of Circle using methods in oops<br>
 -Weight converter code using if else<br>
 -static variable example code<br>
+-Power of a number using recursion<br>
+-Factorial of a number using recursion<br>
 ##Author
 Parth S